 If you’re going to quit smoking for good, you will need to surround yourself with people who want to help you succeed.
 As soon as you make the decision to quit smoking, tell your friends and family about it.
 They will do their best to support you through withdrawal and help you move on from the past.
 Additionally, the more people that know you are trying to quit, the harder it will be for you to just give up and relapse.
 Making them aware of what you’re planning to do will also ensure that they don’t take your post-quitting mood swings personally.
 Be clear about your intention and let them know how they can help you.

 If you’re not exercising regularly it may be hard for you to start just as you’re making another major change in your life, but I promise it’ll be worth it.
-The dopamine released during physical exercise will aid the chemical imbalance in your brain caused by the absence of nicotine.
+The dopamine released during physical exercise will aid the chemical imbalance in your brain caused by the absence of nicotine, unless you are using a nicotine replacement therapy or vaping a nicotine-laced vape juice or e-liquid.
 This will also help you to more rapidly reverse the negative effects smoking have on your health.
 As your health and constitution improve, this will make you less likely to reach for cigarettes as you won’t want to lose what you’ve already accomplished.
 Vigorous physical exercise also makes for a great distraction during a craving episode.

 Buy a calendar.
 At the end of every day on which you’ve managed to avoid smoking, mark the date with a big red cross.
 When you’re experiencing a craving, look at the red streak of cigarette-free days — you won’t want to break it.
 Marking an accomplishment in a calendar is very satisfying and will help you reflect on your progress.